Skip to main content

 Start your day with an immersive walking tour of the picturesque medieval town of Klausen (Chiusa) — far more than just a scenic stop, Klausen was a central stronghold of the Anabaptist movement in Tyrol.
 From this place of profound historical significance, pause and reflect before heading into the soaring Dolomite mountains to take in the stunning views and hike among flower-strewn meadows.

-Day 11 | Bozen to Venice
+Day 11 | Bozen to Venice - From Mountains to Canals

-Day 12 | Venice: Craft & Mystery
+Day 12 | Venice: Glass, Faith & Hidden Stories

-Day 13 | Venice: Power, Faith & Food
+Day 13 | Venice: Power, Reflection & Food

 Day 14 | Departure from Venice